GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/nav-mesh-pathfinding/index.md

 ### Behavior actions

-**Animation direction**
-Change the animation direction of the object.

 **Animation name**
 Change the animation name of the object.

-**Animation speed scale**
-Change the animation speed scale according to the object speed.

 **Scale animation according to speed**
 Change whether the animation is scaled according to speed or not.

-**Angle offset property**
-Change the property value for the angle offset.

-**AnimationDirection property**
-Change the property value for the animationDirection.

-**Animation name property**
-Change the property value for the animation name.

-**Number of directions property**
-Change the property value for the number of directions.

-**Scale animation according to speed property**
-Update the property value for "scale animation according to speed".

-**AnimationFrame shared property**
-Change the property value for the animationFrame.

-**NewAnimationDirection shared property**
-Change the property value for the newAnimationDirection.

-**Toggle Scale animation according to speed property**
-Toggle the property value for scale animation according to speed.
-If it was true, it will become false, and if it was false it will become true.

 ### Behavior conditions